 Research Interests - Optimization of Wireless Networks, Enterprise 802.11 (WiFi) networks, Vehicular Networks, Anomalous activity detection using mobile phones.

-Research Interests - Network Science, Data Mining and Data-driven cybersecurity
+Research Interests - Natural Language Processing, Network Science, Data Mining and Data-driven Cybersecurity

 Research Interests - Data Mining, Databases, Spatial Data Analytics.

 Brief Bio - I am a faculty in IIIT Delhi.
 I received my PhD in Computer Science and Engineering from the Department of Computer Science and Engineering at IIT Delhi in 2009.
 Before pursuing PhD, I completed my MTech in Information Systems from the Department of Computer Science and Engineering at NSIT Delhi in 2003.
 I have many publications in reputed conferences and referred journals.
 I have a couple of Projects from DST, India and Deity, India on problems related to Privacy in Location-based Services and Digitized Document Fraud Detection, respectively.